pcshowme/Grounding/pcshowme/ai-chat/README.md

 ## Safety Principles
 - Never modify or delete `.cht` files.
 - All scripts are additive: new outputs are written to new files.
+- The processing script is incremental: it only processes new or changed `.cht` files, so you can run it as often as needed without reprocessing the entire archive.
-- If you need to reprocess, simply rerun scripts on the `.cht` files.
+- If you need to reprocess everything, simply delete `.processed_chats.json` and rerun the script.
 - Back up `.cht` files regularly for disaster recovery.

 ## Next Steps